-The valuation of the net best estimate technical provisions was generally performed using the EBS Scenario-Based Approach.
+The valuation of the net best estimate technical provisions was generally performed using the EBS Standard Approach.
 In some instances, approximations were used due to the nature of liabilities.
 Best estimate assumptions were based on company and/ or industry experience.
-The results of the scenario testing were implemented by deriving a set of discount rates such that the net best estimate technical provisions determined by using the set of discount rates produced the same best estimate technical provisions as the EBS Scenario-Based Approach.
 The valuation of best estimate technical provisions and associated reinsurance recoverables were derived using consistent methods and assumptions.